 aisingapore/Llama-SEA-LION-v3-70B

-Llama-SEA-LION-v3-70B is a 70 billion parameter multilingual large language model developed by AI Singapore, built upon the Llama 3.1 architecture.
-It has undergone continued pre-training on approximately 200 billion tokens across 11 Southeast Asian languages, including Burmese, Chinese, English, Filipino, Indonesian, Khmer, Lao, Malay, Tamil, Thai, and Vietnamese.
-This model is specifically optimized for general language capabilities and constraint-following behavior within the Southeast Asian linguistic context, making it suitable for applications requiring strong performance in these languages.
+Llama-SEA-LION-v3-70B is a 70 billion parameter multilingual decoder-only large language model developed by AI Singapore.
+It is built upon the Llama 3.1 architecture and has undergone continued pre-training on approximately 200 billion tokens across 11 Southeast Asian languages, including Burmese, Chinese, English, Filipino, Indonesian, Khmer, Lao, Malay, Tamil, Thai, and Vietnamese.
+This model is specifically designed to excel in general language capabilities and constraint-following behavior within the Southeast Asian linguistic context.

 Loading preview...